The King of Fighters: Spin-offs and remakes

+Related games

 Several characters from the series also appear in crossover video games.
 NeoGeo Battle Coliseum is a 2-on-2 tag team fighting game for the Atomiswave arcade board, and SNK Gals' Fighters is a fighting game for the Neo Geo Pocket Color.
 Along with the KOF, characters from other SNK series also star in both of these games.
 A rhythm game titled The Rhythm of Fighters was released for mobile phone games during 2015.
 Capcom also produced a series of similar crossover fighting games with SNK.
 The SNK-produced fighting games of this crossover include the Dimps-developed portable fighting game SNK vs. Capcom: The Match of the Millennium for the Neo Geo Pocket Color in 1999 and SNK vs. Capcom: SVC Chaos for the Neo Geo in 2003.
 The games produced by Capcom are Capcom vs. SNK in 2000.
 This was followed by a minor upgrade, Capcom vs. SNK Pro, and a sequel titled Capcom vs. SNK 2, both released in 2001.
 The three games were produced for NAOMI hardware and later ported to various consoles.
 SNK also produced SNK vs. Capcom: SVC Chaos, and the video game card game titled SNK vs. Capcom: Card Fighters DS.

 Multiple mobile phone games have also been produced including The King of Fighters All Star, Kimi wa Hero, Clash of Kings, KOF X Arena Masters, KOF: WORLD, The King of Fighters Orochi Go, The King of Cyphers, and a crossover with Fatal Fury.
 An otome game King of Fighters for Girls is also in development.
 The characters have also been guests in other mobile games such as Kyo in Fighting Days.